Yahnoosh/AzSearchStore/readme.md

 ### RangeFacet

 RangeFacet is for filtering based on a user defined range.
 Typically this is done through a slider control, or two input boxes.
+RangeFacet supports both numeric and date based fields.

 * `type`: "RangeFacet"
 * `key`: string.
 The name of the field the faceting/filtering is applied to
+* `dataType`: "number" | "date".
+The data type of the field to facet/filter on.
-* `min`: number. minimum value for the field
+* `min`: number | Date. minimum value for the field
-* `max`: number. maximum value for the field
+* `max`: number | Date. maximum value for the field
-* `filterLowerBound`: number.
+* `filterLowerBound`: number | Date.
 Defaults to min.
 The lower range of the filter.
-* `filterUpperBound`: number.
+* `filterUpperBound`: number | Date.
 Defaults to max.
 The upper range of the filter.
 * `lowerBucketCount`: number.
 Count of values falling below specified range.
 * `middleBucketCount`: number.
 Count of values falling within specified range.
 * `upperBucketCount`: number.
 Count of values above specified range.